Last Updated: November 27, 2023

 Clear security boundaries — production, staging, development, etc. are all separate and navigating a security boundary requires authenticating using Google's Identity and Access Management (IAM).
 All authentication requires two factors.

-Verify assumptions — all code that is added to Superhuman is reviewed from the point of view of security, and we run annual security audits with an external firm to catch mistakes.
+Verify assumptions — all code that is added to Superhuman is reviewed from the point of view of security, and we run annual security audits with an external firm to identify mistakes.

 We have included below some illustrative examples of security measures in place at Superhuman: